Table of Contents

 We need to do the following to see if our ABS reading of 1000 hpa is accurate.

-Note: Unlike Altimeter (setting) which uses decimal values, QNH values will be in whole integer units.
+Note: Unlike Altimeter (setting) which uses decimal values, QNH values will be in whole integer units in a METAR report.

 Suppose the current Altimeter reading at the airport is 1036.5 mb.
 However, our barometer REL shows 1035.5.